Dhana-karthik/E_Dhanakarthik_projects/README.md

 # UI
-You can also select the types of news you are intrested and the app suggests you such kind
+You can also select the types of news you are intrested and the app suggests you such kind :

 ![WhatsApp Image 2023-10-27 at 8 52 09 PM](https://github.com/Dhana-karthik/E_Dhanakarthik_projects/assets/147986718/7bdb1248-8102-44fa-94a7-eb50dec775a5)
 ![WhatsApp Image 2023-10-27 at 8 52 10 PM](https://github.com/Dhana-karthik/E_Dhanakarthik_projects/assets/147986718/fa4f1b2b-7908-4f81-ac87-66d8c8aae8a4)

-Used search bar to find the news :
+Use search bar to find the news faster :

 ![WhatsApp Image 2023-10-27 at 8 52 09 PM (1)](https://github.com/Dhana-karthik/E_Dhanakarthik_projects/assets/147986718/df4b98d7-9a03-4ac0-b1f8-aaeea953c45f)